 According to the rules, local crypto exchanges will have to inform the IRS about all the operations regardless of value.
 However, those who use foreign exchanges or brokerages, or make peer-to-peer transactions in crypto, will have to report on the transactions if the monthly amount exceeded 30,000 Brazilian reais ($7,800), Cointelegraph Brazil reports.

 Penalties range from 1.5% to 3% of the amount of unreported transaction

 The IRS believes that digital currency market in Brazil has more investors than Brazil’s second oldest stock exchange, B3, which reportedly has about 800,000 customers.
-By applying the measure, the authority intends to combat illicit activities such as money laundering, tax evasion and terrorist financing, the report notes.
+By applying the measure, the authority intends to combat illicit activities such as money laundering, tax evasion and terrorist financing on Bitcoin, the report notes.

 Recently, head of the Federation of Industries of the State of São Paulo expressed concerns that Brazilians could start using crypto to evade taxes.